-It's time for the Smithfield Ham & Yam Festival in Downtown Smithfield, scheduled for May 6th with a wealth of activities for the entire family.
-For the complete schedule of events and all things Ham & Yam, visit the official visitor website for the festival, www.hamandyam.com.
+It's time for the Smithfield Ham & Yam Festival in Downtown Smithfield, scheduled for May 4th with a wealth of activities for the entire family and presented by Stevens Sausage and Agri Supply.

 The Ham & Yam Festival is a celebration of the agricultural history of Johnston County.
 The area was once a rural farmland where ham producers and sweet potato growers made a living.
 Because of this, the focus of the festival remains food.
 Attendees can find many varieties of hams and yams at the festival – barbecue from the cook-off, country ham biscuits, sweet potato cheesecake pies, sweet potato smoothies, sweet potato lemonade, baked sweet potatoes, yam cotton candy, sweet potato chips, baked ham sandwiches, and more!

 If you don’t know the history of the Ham & Yam festival you should read an older, but still relevant article, by Smithfield native Emily Wallace.
 You can access it here.
 If you do know the history of the Ham & Yam festival, then you know that this will be the 35th year.